Host a Student

 HIGH SCHOOL STUDENTS

-International high school students from Latin America, South America, Europe, Asia & Africa are excited to become a part of your family.
+International high school students from Europe, Latin America, Asia, Oceania and Africa are excited to become a part of your family.
 Our partners overseas carefully select and pre-screen students, ICES follows up with additional screening for maturity and adaptability.
 Students come with medical coverage and their own spending money, they participate in a pre-departure orientation as well as an ICES arrival orientation so they understand the rules and expectations of their program.

 Program length is 5 or 10 months